 You may have steri-strips placed at the site of insertion.
 These can be removed if they have not fallen off after 7 days.

 If you are using the Nexplanon implant for pregnancy prevention, you may need to use another form of backup contraception for 7 days depending on the date of your last period.
 Your gynecology clinician will let you know if you need to do this.

 Call the clinic right away if you have:

-- Symptoms of a severe allergic reaction, such as swollen face, tongue or pharynx; trouble swallowing; or hives
+- Symptoms of an allergic reaction, such as swollen face, tongue or throat; trouble swallowing; or hives

 - Yellowing of your skin or whites of your eyes, especially with fever, tiredness, loss of appetite, dark-colored urine, or light-colored bowel movements

 - Heavy menstrual bleeding soaking a pad/tampon per hour for 3 hours in a row